 Progress to Date

-The Out in the South Initiative has already made substantive progress toward its goal of increasing foundation funding for Southern LGBTQ communities.
-As detailed in this update, LGBTQ funding for the South increased from $4.8 million in 2012 to $11.3 million in 2014.
+The Out in the South Initiative has already made substantial progress toward its goal of increasing foundation funding for Southern LGBTQ communities.
+As explained in the latest Out in the South infographic, LGBTQ funding for the South has increased from $4.8 million in 2012 to $17.8 million in 2016 (excluding OneOrlando Fund grantmaking).
+Since its inception, the Out in the South Fund has awarded more than $1.5 million to locally-driven Southern funds that address the needs and strengthen the assets of LGBTQ communities in the South.